pydemo/databuddy/README.md

 Database developers, ETL developers, Data Integrators.

->geared for database developers to bypass gatekeepers (DBAs)

 ##Designated Environment
 Pre-Prod (UAT/QA/DEV)
 >It (QueryCopy) can be scripted into your ETL pipelines, but really meant only for ad-hoc tial data work.